simbo1905/extension_methods/README.md

 # Rust Extension Methods

 An example of using Extention Methods to pimp my library with a json generating method.
+The idea is that you have a clean create with the library code and a seperate create with the extention methods.
+This avoids having 3rd party marcos like `serde` as a dependency on your clean library code.
+This the write up at https://simbo1905.wordpress.com/2017/07/12/rust-extension-methods/

 This project is a workspace containing two libraries and a binary project.